Amherst-Statistics/JSM2020/jse/README.md

-## Journal of Statistics Education session
+## Journal of Statistics and Data Science Education session

 Organized by Nicholas Horton, Amherst College